mmckechney/SqlBuildManager/docs/commandline.md

 See detailed Batch [documentation](AzureBatch.md#azure-batch-clean-up-delete-nodes-actionbatchcleanup)

-#### Remote Execution settings (/Action=Remote)
-- `/RemoteServers=("<filename>"|derive|azure)` - Pointer to file that contains the list of remote execution servers, "derive" to parse servers from DB list, azure to use Azure PaaS instances
-- `/DistributionType=(equal|local)` - Sets whether to split execution evenly across all execution servers or have each agent only run against its local databases.
-Local not supported with RemoteServers="azure"
-- `/TestConnectivity=(true|false)` - True value will test connection to remote agent and databases but will not execute SQL scripts
-- `/AzureRemoteStatus=true` - Return a status of the Azure remote execution services.
-Will not execute SQL
-- `/RemoteDbErrorList=<remote name>|all` - Returns the list of databases that has execution errors in the last run.
-Use "all" to get list from all remote servers
-- `/RemoteErrorDetail=<server:db>|<instance>|all` - Retrieves the error detail for each instance in error.
-Is "server:db" is provided, full log detail is returned

 #### Dacpac Execution

 When using a source DACPAC file `/PlatinumDacpac` or creating one one at run time (`/PlatinumDbSource`, `/PlatinumServerSource` along with `/Server` and `/Database`).\